kyle-n/kyle-n.github.io/posts/dependency-injection-in-svelte.md

 > "Dependency Injection" is a 25-dollar term for a 5-cent concept... [it] means giving an object its instance variables.
 Really.
 That’s it.

 DI is a common programming pattern for providing instance variables to an object.
-Instead of hardcoding `ExternalConnector` into our component, we'll ask the DI system to give us a class capable of getting the app links.
+Instead of hardcoding an instance of `ExternalConnector` into our component, we'll ask the DI system for it.
+That will make testing easier.

 ### Svelte DI

 For Svelte, we're going to use a specific flavor of dependency injection - the Composition Root pattern.
 I learned this from reading [Simon B. Støvring's writeup](https://simonbs.dev/posts/introducing-the-composition-root-pattern-in-a-swift-codebase/) of how to do it in Swift, which is based off [the same pattern in .NET](https://www.amazon.com/gp/product/1935182501).

-We are going to create one class that provides all our app's dependencies.
+First, we create our app's classes...

 ```typescript
 // types.ts